Glossary

 Scope 1, 2 and 3 Emissions: Established by the Greenhouse Gas Protocol, this is a framework for defining the emissions footprint of an entity, that enables emissions to be identified, categorised, measured and reported on in a consistent way:

-• Scope 2: Emissions from purchased electricity used in occupied premises.
+Scope 2: Emissions from energy purchased from third parties, such as electricity

 Stewardship: The UK Stewardship Code 2020 defines stewardship as “the responsible allocation, management and oversight of capital to create long-term value for clients and beneficiaries leading to sustainable benefits for the economy, the environment and society.”